joshbduncan/escompile/README.md

 ## Why?

-To keep development of large ExtendScript projects easier to handle I split the projects into multiple files/modules and use [ExtendScript Preprocessor Directives](https://extendscript.docsforadobe.dev/extendscript-tools-features/preprocessor-directives.html) to source those files in a base script.
-This works great for me but is a pain for users to install....
+To keep the development of large ExtendScript projects easier to handle I split the projects into multiple files/modules and use [ExtendScript Preprocessor Directives](https://extendscript.docsforadobe.dev/extendscript-tools-features/preprocessor-directives.html) to source those files in a base script.
+This works great for me but is a pain for users to install...

 So, to make script installation as easy as possible I needed an automated way to get everything compiled into a single readable '.jsx' script file.